Roald Dahl: Death and legacy

 Roald Dahl died on 23 November 1990, at the age of 74 of a rare cancer of the blood, myelodysplastic syndrome, in Oxford, and was buried in the cemetery at the Church of St Peter and St Paul, Great Missenden, Buckinghamshire, England.
 His obituary in The Times was titled "Death silences Pied Piper of the macabre".
 According to his granddaughter, the family gave him a "sort of Viking funeral".
-He was buried with his snooker cues, some very good burgundy, chocolates, HB pencils and a power saw.
+He was buried with his snooker cues, some burgundy, chocolates, HB pencils and a power saw.
 Today, children continue to leave toys and flowers by his grave.

-In 1996, the Roald Dahl Children's Gallery was opened at the Buckinghamshire County Museum in nearby Aylesbury.
+In 1996, the Roald Dahl Children's Gallery was opened at the Buckinghamshire County Museum in Aylesbury, which is 10 mi from Great Missenden.
 The main-belt asteroid 6223 Dahl, discovered by Czech astronomer Antonín Mrkos, was named in his memory in 1996.